-Celebrating Twenty Five years in Bloom
+Celebrating Thirty Years in Bloom

 This five acre botanical garden grew from an idea conceived in 1990 by two St. Albert citizens who shared a love of horticulture.
 Former mayor Richard Plain and retired city landscape planner John Beedle had a vision to create a garden in an area with a zone 3 plant hardiness rating where the results of growing various trees, shrubs, perennials, and vegetables could be carried out and released to the general public.
 With the support of the City of St. Albert they have realized their dream.
 The Society of Friends for the St. Albert Botanic Park was incorporated in 1990 as a non-profit charitable organization.
 This body oversees the Park's development and manages its operations.
 The St. Albert Botanic Park was established in 1990 on property leased from the City, and groundbreaking occurred in the fall of 1992.

 John Beedle and members of the Founding Board, along with local landscape architects, prepared the first plan for the Botanic Park.
 This concept plan outlined a series of theme gardens: shade, xeriscape, flowering trees, evergreens, and cottage-style perennial.
 Today these themed gardens provide the setting for displays and trials of roses, lilacs, daylilies, Asiatic lilies, peonies, and lilacs to name a few, as well as vegetables and annuals.

 The Park is operated and maintained entirely by volunteers and two summer employees.
 The Park has grown into what it is today with time and effort donated by community members and garden lovers.
 Membership in the Society is open to the general public and "green thumb" skills are not a prerequisite.